Deovandski/fakktion/Documents/Ubuntu Deployment16.md

 ### Troubleshooting Initial Deploy
 1. **Ruby version installed is different from the one specified on gemfile.**
 If this error happens, then go back to your development machine, and run ```sudo apt-get install -y libpq-dev nginx ruby2.3 rails bundler```.
 Then, fix the gemfile to the current installed ruby version and run ```rake test```.
 If all tests works, then push to master followed by pulling on the deployment server and retry the step.

+2. **postgres user does not exist, or PostgreSQL related errors.**
+Please fix them, or switch to a remote pg database before reattempting the step that failed.

 # Maintenance/Advanced instructions (**WIP**)